 Also note that the vast majority of rental houses (in my experience) prefer being rented for a full week or more, so if you’re looking for a weekend or single night rental, book early.
 This has changed somewhat in recent years as inventory has increased with the growth of Airbnb, but the best, most well-decorated/modern places always go quickly.

-Think of wineries as like restaurants — each will have their own vibe, ambiance, decor, layout, and even menu.
+Think of wineries as like restaurants—each will have their own vibe, ambiance, decor, layout, and even menu.

 One idea if you have nowhere else to start: visit the wineries who make wine you really love.
 So you bought a bottle of Domaine Chandon sparkling for New Year’s last year?
 Awesome!
 Did you know you can visit them and see where it’s made, right in Yountville?
 If you’re a Cult Cab lover, consider checking out some of the storied producers, like Stag’s Leap or Opus One.
 Or heck, pick a winery because you’re driving by it and you think it looks cool.
 Often, this is how you stumble upon new wines to love, and after all, travel is all about these spontaneous experiences that lead you down the unplanned path!

-To explore specific varietals/small producers:
+To explore specific varietals and/or experience smaller producers:

 So, how do wine tastings really work?
 I recommend checking out each producer’s/winery’s website to see what experiences they offer.
 In the most casual instances, you’ll roll up to a bar in a tasting room, and get pours of whatever the winery is opening and/or releasing.
 More “formal” tastings might be seated; some may even serve you some snacks.
 Sometimes tastings can be free; most of the time, expect to pay.
 However, if you join a wine club (and often if you buy bottles of wine to take home), the fee is usually waived.